i13e/cfg/docs/README.md

 fi
 ```

-The installer backs up existing config files, ...
-It asks for confirmation on every step so that you are always in control.
-Running the script requires curl or wget, as it will install necessary dependencies itself (i.e. git, sudo, zsh).
+The installer backs up existing config files, ... and asks for confirmation on every step so that you are always in control.
+Running the script requires curl or wget, otherwise the script will install necessary dependencies itself (i.e. git, sudo, zsh).

 ## Notes